How to Apply for an Insurance Exception For Type 1 Diabetes Issues

 What’s an Exception for T1D Issues?

 During the course of your treatment for T1D, you may find that your insulin, insulin pump, CGM or other treatment is not covered by your plan.
 In this case, you or your doctor can write an exception request prior to obtaining the medicine, device or service to your insurance company requesting that your prescription or treatment be covered.
+Often, the manufacturer of your device or drug will also be available to help you access your needed treatment.

 How do I know if I need an exception before treatment?